 SMR designs include:

 - Light Water Reactors

 - Liquid Metal Cooled Reactors

-According to their promoters, its scalability, modularity, robust design and enhanced safety features of the SMR offers great advantages over large commercial reactors.
-It must be noted, this reactor design is currently (2018) at the stage of development, however their technology is similar to proven naval reactors.
+According to their promoters, the scalability, modularity, robust design, and enhanced safety features of the SMR offer great advantages over large commercial reactors.
+It must be noted that this reactor design is currently (2018) at the stage of development.
+However, its technology is similar to proven naval reactors.

-SMRs have potential in expanding countries for enhancing the energy supply security both and embarking countries, which have inadequate infrastructure or less established grid system (not suited for large commercial reactors).
-However, SMRs have potential to become a key part of the energy mix even in developed countries that often face problems with the construction of large commercial reactors.
+SMRs have the potential to expand countries to enhance the energy supply security and embarking countries which have inadequate infrastructure or less established grid systems (not suited for large commercial reactors).
+However, SMRs have the potential to become a key part of the energy mix even in developed countries that often face problems with the construction of large commercial reactors.

 See more: ADVANCES IN SMALL MODULAR REACTOR TECHNOLOGY DEVELOPMENTS, a supplement to ARIS, IAEA, 2014.

 Small modular reactors are very specific.
 Their size and modularity offer many advantages.
 On the other hand, they have some disadvantages, which must be considered during decision-making.

 Enhanced safety and security